Women who refused quarantine after Dubai return to leave prison for hotel after bail conditions amended

 The High Court has made orders allowing two mothers who refused to enter mandatory hotel quarantine after arriving into Dublin Airport from Dubai to leave Mountjoy woman’s prison.

-On Sunday Mr Justice Paul Burns amended bail conditions imposed on friends Niamh Mulreany and Kirstie McGrath, which will see them leave prison and continue to quarantine at a designated hotel.
+On Sunday Mr Justice Paul Burns amended bail conditions imposed on friends Niamh Mulreany and Kirstie McGrath, which will enable them leave prison and continue to quarantine at a designated hotel.

 The judge also declined the women’s application to be allowed quarantine at their respective homes instead of the hotel so they could be re-united with their children.